eviedense/CI.SI/WRITING/PART 1 - VENDETTA (REVISED).md

 "Well, I can help out with this, but...not right now.
 I don't think it's a good idea for you to work looking like this.
 You've still got some dried blood on your face."
 Cisila's eyebrows furrowed, and she looked worried.
 "Really?
 Ah, shit...I..."
 She leaned back, but Lyla reassured her, "It's fine.
 You don't look like you killed someone, at least."
 Cisila nodded, and responded, "That's good at least.
 If- if I can get cleaned up, I still want to work.
 I told myself I had to." and she slowly got up.
 Lyla got up aswell, "You sure?
 You look dead tired, Cisila." she pointed out.
 That was true, yes, but Cisila was determined to work.
 "I'm good.
 I'm fine."
 She waved Lyla away, "I'll...I'll go to the washroom and clean up."
 Lyla clicked her tongue.
 "If you say so.
 Come to talk to me later."
 And Cisila nodded, heading to the bathroom.

 # 3
+# Impromptu Customer
+### CHICAGO, ILLINOIS, U.S.A
+### 4:30PM, CST
+### SEPTEMBER 29TH, 2033
+#### CISILA J. SIVETA, 24

+*A proper intro to the Crimson Bookstore in Chicago, showing Cisila's daily routine with sorting books, helping customers, and so on.
+She guides a man to a book series she herself used to love, and they have a conversation.
+The man asks for her number.
+A little nervously, Cisila clarifies that she doesn't like men.
+Surprised, the man apologizes and asks if they can at least hang out- they seem to share interests.
+A little starved for friendship, Cisila takes him up on the offer.
+After this, we meet Cisila's coworkers, and also get a proper introduction to Lyla.* \
+*Upon leaving the bookstore, Cisila meets up with the man, and we discover his name.
+Malcolm.
+The two talk about their interests and eventually discover that they have a lot more in common than they thought.
+Cisila is glad to have made a friend like this, even if it was in a slightly odd way.*

+# 4
 # Zero Hour
 ### CHICAGO, ILLINOIS, U.S.A
 ### 4:30PM, CST